Law is usually national resp. territorial

 In an international legal case, two important questions arise at the beginning.
 If it is a dispute that must be decided by a court, the question arises as to which court at which location will decide the case.
 This is called the «court of jurisdiction».
 Even in international cases that do not go to court, the question is always which law from which country is applied to the case.
 This is the question of the «applicable law».

-It follows from these questions that jurisdiction and applicable law play an enormously important role, especially in international contract law (see chapter […]).
+It follows from these questions that jurisdiction and applicable law play an enormously important role, especially in international contract law (s. chapter 05 International Litigation and Alternative Dispute Resolutions).
 These should be explicitly agreed in such a contract.